emergent-lab/flow-extension/README.md

 - New releases supersede previous versions
 - To update, download the latest release and repeat the installation steps
 - You can delete old extension directories after updating

+Disclaimer: Please make sure document owners are ok with you downloading the docs they send you.